 (to an abandoned—but still standing—fire lookout).
 The trail circles to the west of Abbott Butte, becomes much less distinct, then descends to a small pond below Elephants Head.
 Continuing north, the trail can be overgrown and hard to follow until it reaches the signed junction with the now abandoned Golden Stairs Trail #1092, three miles beyond Abbott Butte.

 You soon reach Yellow Jacket Camp, at an intersection with Forest Road 6515-700.
 The #1470 then follows an old skid road for 0.5 mile, passes two springs which may have water, then climbs the south slope of Anderson Mountain, past a junction with the Sandstone Trail #1436, and out into a huge meadow on the north side of the mountain—there are excellent views here.

 This road is now the trail, so follow it for 1 mile to just past Happy Camp, where the #1470 resumes off the left of the road.
-Go northeast down the valley, past a junction with the Whitehorse Meadows Trail #1477, across Forest Road 3700-870, up the ridge, and then down across Forest Road 37, to Buck Camp on Forked Horn Creek.
-Clear Camp lies about 1 mile further down the trail and, after some viewless travel through the forest, the #1470 ends at Three Lakes Camp, its northern trailhead on Forest Road 3703.
+Go northeast down the valley, past a junction with the Whitehorse Meadows Trail #1477, then up (through a recently burned area) past Buckneck Mountain and down to FR 37.
+The section from here to where the #1470 ends at Three Lakes Camp on FR 3703 is outside the wilderness and open to motorcycles.

 This trail traverses some huge meadows (formerly used by sheepherders) that offer a spectacular display of wildflowers from mid-June until mid-August.